aleeeee1/TuringMachineSimulator/README.md

 # Important note:

-The data it reads and writes are case-sensitive!
+The data it reads and writes is case-sensitive!

 ## How does it work